YueLu0116/Self-Learning/Language/Powershell/Powershell-Learning.md

-- Get-Member: discover what **objects, properties, and methods**  are available for commands; `Get-Member` function displays what types of object was returned.
+- [Get-Member](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-member?view=powershell-7.1): discover what **objects, properties, and methods**  are available for commands <Gets the properties and methods of objects.\> ; `Get-Member` function displays what types of object was returned.
 Use this type and `Get-Command` to find commands that accept that type of **objects** as input.
 Example:

   ````powershell
   Get-Service -Name w32time | Get-Member